rnagumo/Resume/README.md

 # AboutMe

-This is my Resume, updated on 16/May/2019
+This is my resume (updated on 16/May/2019)

 # 1. Work